hypyeon/epicodus-project16-animal-shelter-api/README.md

 - More info about `API versioning` can be found [here](https://christian-schou.dk/blog/how-to-use-api-versioning-in-net-core-web-api/).

 ## Known Bugs
-*currently under development as of March 25, 2024*
+No bug found as of March 26, 2024.
+[Reach out](mailto:hayeong.pyeon@gmail.com) if found any.

 ## License
 [MIT](/LICENSE.txt) | Copyright © 2024 Hayeong Pyeon